 Asking the right questions will ensure that you maximize your Open House experience.
 Check out this list of 35 Great Questions to Ask at an Open House to help you get ready for the next Open House that you attend!

 Tanya Graham, M.Ed is an alumna of Harvard University and the University of Pennsylvania Graduate School of Education.
-Currently she is the Assistant Director of Admission at Sanford School, a PreK–Grade 12 College Preparatory School in Hockessin, Delaware.
+Currently she is the former Assistant Director of Admission at Sanford School, a preschool–Grade 12 College Preparatory School in Hockessin, Delaware.